Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 ### Basic Setup

 My reimplementation (which you can find [here on GitHub][gh-reimpl]) uses a slightly different tech stack than the original and replaces [Svelte][svelte] with [Lit][lit].
 I also used [rollup] for bundling.
-While I am a huge fan of [11ty], this time I left it aside, since we're only building one page and most of the content is loaded on the client anyways.
+While I am a huge fan of [11ty] (and a contributer to the project), this time I left it aside, since we're only building one page and most of the content is loaded on the client anyways.

 :::commentBlock
 Sidenote on [Lit][lit]: